geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

 Harvesting nodes
 ----------------

-All harvesters share a common set of containers, which are retrieved by the harvesting engine for all harvesters:
+All harvesters share a common set of nodes, which are retrieved by the harvesting engine for all harvesters.
+These common nodes are described in the hierarchy below.

 - **harvesting**